“Alcoholism is a primary, chronic disease with genetic, psycho-social, and environmental

 Not being able to predict how much you will drink each time you drink.
 This person usually drinks until he or she runs out of money or the party ends or the bar closes.

-Signs of Alcohol Abuse:
+Signs of Alcohol Misuse:

 - Missing Class